 I had some friends over for brunch last weekend and I tried to put together a menu that was seasonal, delicious, and easy to make for a crowd.
 The main dish was a crustless kale quiche with gruyere.
-I learned from my last quiche to always add cayenne, nutmeg, and pressed garlic to the custard… it will really elevate the flavor.
+I learned to always add cayenne, nutmeg, and pressed garlic to the custard.
+It will really elevate the flavor.
 Alongside, I made a colorful salad with arugula, radicchio, roasted butternut squash, and pomegranate seeds.

 But really the whole menu was designed as an excuse to try out this recipe for pumpkin muffins from Martha Stewart.
-Low-fat yogurt really lightens up these cake-like muffins, and walnuts add some crunch and omega-3′s.
+Low-fat yogurt lightens up these cake-like muffins, and walnuts add some crunch.
 Don’t skimp on the turbinado sugar topping.
 HAPPY THANKSGIVING!!

 from Martha Stewart